vmware-archive/cbapi/README.md

 - `license_request_block`: an opaque request block to be provided to Carbon Black for license renewal

 -----

+#### `/api/v1/settings/global/platformserver`
+Get and set the configuration details of the Bit9 Platform Server.
+These details are used for Carbon Black Enterprise Server integration with the Bit9 Platform Server.

+*Supports*: 'GET', 'POST'

+##### Parameters, Returns

+- A GET returns a JSON dictionary as defined below.
+A POST accepts a JSON dictionary with one or more keys as defined below.

+- `server_url`: OPTIONAL the base server IP or DNS name.
+The protocol and the URI are not included.
+- `ssl_certificate_verify`: OPTIONAL indication as to if Carbon Black server should verify the Platform Server SSL certificate; valid values are 'true' and 'false'
+- `watchlist_export`: OPTIONAL indication as to if the Carbon Black server should export, via HTTPS POST, watchlist hits to the Platfrom Server; valid values are 'true' and 'false'
+- `auth_token`: OPTIONAL authorization token used by the Carbon Black server to authenticate against the Platform Server.

+The `auth_token` field is never returned via HTTP GET for security purposes.

 #### `/api/v1/watchlist/(id)`
 Watchlist enumeration, creation, modification, and deletion